Banata

 What Gets Encrypted

-The Vault automatically encrypts sensitive data stored by Banata Auth's internal subsystems:
+The Vault automatically encrypts sensitive data across Banata Auth's internal subsystems:

 DataSubsystemWhy